MaximeJakubowski/shaclsql-supplementary/README.md

 ### Database loader package: `converter`
 The python package `converter` contains functionality to turn turtle files into a DuckDB database.
 For data that does not fit in memory, it uses the `rdflib` BerkeleyDB Store plugin to first load the data into an intermediate representation.
 This significantly increases the duration of graph operations.

+## Information on synthetic shape 7
+We reused the dataset for shape 6 to also test shape 7.
+In retrospect that was careless, as this dataset has a lot of subjects but very few objects, so there are very few targets.
+SQL retrieves all persons and subtracts these from the small list of emails.
+It still does this in 1 second, but Jena just looks at the very few targets.
+We already noted in the Tyrol experiments that small target sizes skew the comparison.

+In the folder `extra_shape7/` you can find a more balanced dataset (and an ad-hoc data generator) to rerun the synthetic experiments and see that the quirk disappears.